Luo Huan: 2015

 In June, Luo competed at the Chinese Championships on the senior level.
 She qualified to the all-around, uneven bars, and floor exercise finals and was the second reserve for the balance beam final.
 In the team final, the Zhejiang team placed fourth.
 Luo individually placed seventh in the all-around, a tenth behind top junior scorer Liu Tingting.
 She placed seventh in the uneven bars final after falling, but placed third in the floor exercise final behind seniors Wang Yan and Shang Chunsong, winning her first individual medal at the senior championships.
 Liu's final junior-level competition came in October at the Chinese National Youth Games.
 Representing the city of Ningbo in Zhejiang, Luo won a gold medal with her junior provincial team and placed fourth in the all-around behind Liu Tingting, Wang Cenyu, and Lu Yufei.
-She also placed fourth on floor exercise and fifth on balance beam.
+She also placed fourth in floor exercise and fifth in balance beam.

 Senior gymnastics career

 2016: Debut

-Luo made her senior international debut at the Doha World Challenge Cup in late March, competing only on balance beam.
+Luo made her senior international debut at the Doha World Challenge Cup in late March, competing only in balance beam.
 She qualified into the event final but ended up placing after falling on her Onodi and putting her hands down on her double pike dismount.

 In May, Luo competed for the first time as a senior at the Chinese Championships.
 She placed fifth representing Zhejiang in the team final, and also placed fifth in the all-around final.
 However, without a clear standout event (she did not make any event finals), she was not named to the 2016 Olympic team, instead being selected as an alternate.
 She won her first senior all-around title later that year at the Chinese Individual National Championships in October.